Generalized Groves of Neural Additive Models: Pursuing transparent and accurate machine learning models in finance: Generalized groves of neural additive models

-We intend to develop machine learning models based on the additive form which have the simplest architecture and highest accuracy (SHA).
+We intend to develop machine learning models based on the additive form which has the simplest architecture with high accuracy.
 We will first separate linear and nonlinear components using the forward stepwise selection algorithm.
-We then propose generalized sparse neural additive models to further sparsify nonlinear structures with the method to identify statistical interactions.
+We then propose generalized groves of neural additive models to further sparsify nonlinear structures with the method to identify statistical interactions.